01-07-19 The Apron

 One day Sam was sorting thru the old photo albums, and found a stack of photos of his wife.
 He sadly reviewed them, until one photo stopped him.
 It was a photo of his wife standing at their open front door waving to the photographer.
 He couldn’t decide if she was waving hello or goodbye.
 But he could clearly see she was wearing the apron.
 The apron he was still wearing.
 He slipped his hand into the apron pocket and felt a piece of paper.

 On the paper was a short “to do” list in his wives hand writing.
 There were three items.
 The first item said “love your children” and it had a check mark next to it as if to say item completed.
 The second said “love your husband” also had a check mark.
 The third item did not have a check mark.
 It said “return apron”.

 Sam knew what he had to do.
-Fighting inside himself all efforts to resist, he walked to the kitchen and returned the apron to the rook.
+As he fought inside all efforts to resist, he walked to the kitchen and returned the apron to the hook.
 To his surprise his mind remained clear and focused, and the overwhelming sorrow was gone.
-He stood back and admired the fateful apron, deciding that the rook was the perfect place where the apron could be enshrined for him to see whenever he wanted and needed.
-Peace.**
+He stood back and admired the fateful apron, and decided that the hook was the perfect place where the apron could be enshrined for him to see whenever he needed and wanted.
+Peace.***